Accepted Students

 CADET CANDIDATE HANDBOOK

 CADET CANDIDATE HANDBOOK knowledge enlightens cadets as to the rules, traditions, regulations, customs, and policies associated with Massachusetts Maritime Academy in particular and maritime-related industries in general.
 Memorization of CADET CANDIDATE HANDBOOK is required for all underclassmen.
-This will be added in summer 2024.

 Electronic bills are posted in Self Service under the Student Finance link.
 Your statement will show all semester charges as well as any pending financial aid.
 Your financial aid will remain as pending until the funds arrive after the end of the add/drop period, when they are applied to your account.
 You have the option to pay in full, or to enroll in a monthly payment plan.
 Both options can be found under the ‘make a payment’ link.
 Bills must be settled prior to the start of the Orientation.